 - Publish Content On Your Blog/Website

 - Opportunity Meetings

 - Master Distributor

-The decisions you make regarding your initial recruiting approach will have far reaching implications.
+The decisions you make regarding your initial recruiting approach will have far-reaching implications.
 Choose your selected initial recruiting approaches from our list.

 Answer Your Phone

-In all of your advertising, provide a telephone number that is answered at minimum during normal business hours or at best, 24 hours a day, by a human being.
+In all of your advertising, provide a telephone number that is answered at a minimum during normal business hours or at best, 24 hours a day, by a human being.
 Avoid using voice mail as your receptionist if possible.